Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block heading="Assemble your own deck" %}}

+Firstly, there's no need to play with exactly 16 Persons (2 of each type).
+You can shrink the Person pool for a shorter game, or include each person only once and add _more_ types.

-You can combine sets to create your own deck.
+Secondly, you can combine sets to create your own deck.

 * Make sure the icons on Person and Hand cards match.
 (That's why it's recommended to include all or most of a set.)
 * Make sure there's enough variety in the Person scores.